dmorse/pscf/doc/user-man/compile-cmake.rst

 instructions for Mac OS and different Linux distributions for this part of the process.

-To obtain the source code from the github repository in which it is stored one can either:
+To obtain a copy of the source code from the github repository in which it is stored, one can either:

     * Download a zip file
     * Use the git version control software to clone the repository

-We recommend using git, since this makes it simple to update the code later, but both procedures are described below.
+We recommend using git to clone the repository, since this makes it simple to update the code later, but both procedures are described below.

 .. _install-compile-cmake-dependencies-sub: